backups-obsidian/backup-obsidian-2/100 study-notes/116 CSS/CSS - Flexbox.md

 	- We will mostly use the default `flex-direction` i.e. row.
 - `justify-content` controls the positioning of elements along the main axis.
 	- The default is `justify-content: flex-start`

+> [!note]- `justify-content` will only change the position of flex elements if there is space to do so.
+> So if any of the elements have `flex: 1` then there would be no space (since `flex-grow: 1`) and `justify-content` would be useless.

 - `flex-direction`, `justify-content` and `display: flex` are all **properties of the flex container**.
 - If we want to position an individual item to the right we can use `margin-left: auto` for that *flex item*.